Signatures of dark subhalos in dwarf spheroidal galaxies: I. Fluctuations in surface density: Discussion

 To this end, we applied a liberal interloper cleaning to both galaxies (Appendix~\ref{app: data-clean}), then fitted an axisymmetric Plummer model atop a constant background to account for residual contamination (Appendix~\ref{app: axi-plummer-fit}).
 As in our simulations, this provided a good first-order description of these galaxies' surface density.
 From these fits, we constructed $\chi$ fields and applied our Fourier-based filter to suppress high-frequency, noise-like fluctuations, producing the low-pass maps shown on the rightmost panels of Figure~\ref{fig: gaia-test}.

 For Sculptor, no discernible signal emerges, making further baseline tests unnecessary.
 Possible explanations include the absence of a sufficiently massive subhalo population, the sparse stellar sampling in \gaia, or other perturbations masking subhalo features (e.g. tides or baryonic feedback).
+More specifically, with fewer than $10^{4}$ member stars in the \gaia\ dataset and a parent DM halo mass of $1.58^{+1.01}_{-0.62} \times 10^8~\msun$ \citep{Vitral+25}, no measurable signal is expected according to our simulations.
+Indeed, the model with $M_{\rm halo} = 3 \times 10^8~\msun$ and $N_{\star} = 10^{4}$ tracers produced no significant features in either the power spectrum or the corresponding filtered $\chi$ maps.
 In contrast, Fornax shows a corrugation pattern reminiscent of our simulations: a central underdensity relative to the Plummer fit (blue), surrounded by an overdense annulus near the scale radius (red).
 For context, we also mark the locations of Fornax's star clusters,\footnote{We use the positions provided in the Local Volume database from \cite{Pace+24}.} which may introduce local features in the filtered $\chi$ map, but are not to be confused with the capture effects discussed earlier in Section~\ref{sec: results}.
 We note, however, that \gaia\ DR3 is too shallow to recover all of Fornax's clusters (e.g. Fornax~6; \citealt{Wang+19-fornax6}), implying that some captured structures may also remain undetected.